Why Choose Pheasant Hill Home Inspections?

 I have MA Home Inspector’s License #787.
 I am an ASHI Certified Inspector (indicating Peer Review approval after 250 inspections).

-I am an active member of the New England Chapter of the American Society of Home Inspectors (ASHI)
+I am a past member of the New England Chapter of the American Society of Home Inspectors (ASHI) and former member of the Board of Directors

 Will I do repairs based on the findings of your inspection?